 Nathalis iole – Dainty Sulphur

-Caterpillar food: plants in the Compositae – aster family
+Caterpillar food: low-growing plants in the Compositae – aster family (Bugguide)

 This tiny butterfly doesn’t overwinter in Wisconsin – it flies up from farther south.
 It’s wingspan – with wings spread – is about one inch.
+It’s the smallest North American sulphur.
 It’s not common here – I’ve only seen it a few times.
 I saw several during the summer of 2007, and even more in the summer of 2012.

 This was the first one I ever saw – in Pepin County, on the roadside in front of the farm stand where we’d stopped to buy produce.